 Resolute’s acoustic laboratory was purpose-built in 2006, designed and certified by a respected Australian Acoustic Engineering company, to meet the requirements of IS0 10140 – Laboratory measurement of sound insulation of building elements.
 We utilise the latest sound measuring technology from Brüel &Kjaer plus Norsonic, calibrating this equipment at N.A.T.A. recommended intervals, using a N.A.T.A.
 Accredited laboratory.
-The facility is also Managed by an experienced Technical Manager.
 We’ll design and deliver a test program to meet your specific requirements.

 What is Acoustic Testing?

 Acoustic testing measures the ability of a building product, system and/or assembly to reduce the transmission of airborne sound.
 Assemblies commonly tested include (but is not limited to):